Wojciechmpl/wojciechmpl.github.io/Front-End-Dev-Course/README.md

-This is the outcome of the my Coderstrust course.
+This is the outcome of my Coderstrust course.